 Farm to School Grant Program

-- Maximize the use of fresh, locally grown foods
+- Maximize equitable student access to fresh, nutritious, locally grown foods

 The Vermont Agency of Agriculture, Food & Markets offers three Farm to School Grant opportunities.
 The Application period for 2017 grants has closed.
 Check back in September 2018 for the 2018 Request for Proposals.

 The Universal Meals Grant is a new pilot component of the Vermont Farm to School Grant Program that provides schools with technical and financial assistance to create more sustainable school meal programs and increase equitable access for all students to fresh, healthy school meals.

 NOTE: New this year, all Farm to School Grant applications MUST be submitted online through WebGrants.
 Paper applications will NOT be accepted.
 Instructions for using WebGrants can be found in an appendix in the Request for Proposals.